-Since Paul had never been to Rome, so far, I wonder how he knew so many believers who were there (he knew them well enough to give details about them).
-I suppose most of them had migrated there from places Paul had been.
+3 Since Paul had never been to Rome, so far, I wonder how he knew so many believers who were there (he knew them well enough to give details about them).
+I suppose most of them had migrated there from places Paul had been, and he would have to know about that migration.